ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/code_summarization.md

 functions that had associated docstrings.
 In order to locate and control the quality of the source code / docstring pairs we created a tool called `CodeCrawler`.
-The pipeline for `CodeCrawler` is shown in the figure below and explained in the following section.
+The pipeline for `CodeCrawler` is shown in Figure 22 and explained in the following section.

 ![Code Crawler architecture](figs/code_summ/code-crawler.png)

-**Figure 23:** Code Crawler architecture.
+**Figure 22:** Code Crawler architecture.

 - **Function finder**: This component utilized Python's builtin `inspect` module to find all function signatures in a Python module.
 The `inspect`